Mark Woodforde OAM was inducted into the Sport Australia Hall of Fame in 2008 as an Athlete Member for his contribution to the sport of tennis.

 Woodforde also won five major mixed doubles titles and in played in three Davis Cup finals (1993, 1999 and 2000) – the most notable being the 1999 final against France which gave Australia its first Davis Cup victory in 13 years.

-The Adelaide born left-hander turned professional in 1984 aged 19, He won singles titles at his home-town tournament in Adelaide twice and made the semi-finals of the Australian Open in 1996, but it was as a doubles player that he made his greatest mark.
+The Adelaide born left-hander turned professional in 1984 aged 19 and won singles titles at his hometown tournament in Adelaide twice, and made the semi-finals of the Australian Open in 1996, but it was as a doubles player that he made his greatest mark.

-Mark Woodforde retired from competition in 2000 but coached Australia’s Federation Cup team in 2003 and 2004.
+Mark Woodforde retired from competition in 2000 before he coached Australia’s Federation Cup team in 2003 and 2004.